Applying to Oxbridge for Law in 2024: A Cambridge Law Graduate’s Interview Experience

 - Don’t worry about legal jargon – don’t spend your time before the interview trying to learn as much about law as possible.
 This is not the point of a law interview, and the interviewer won’t be impressed!
 Your time would be far better spent thinking about your motivations for studying the subject and what makes you well-suited to it.

 U2’s Oxbridge-educated mentors have a close insight into what admissions tutors like to see in a Law personal statement, and can help students to convey their skills, motivations, and long term goals, in order to stand out from other applicants.
 The statement should be the candidates own work, but our mentors will provide direction and guide you through the process of content building and writing.
-We offer offline drafting as well as tuition sessions.
+We offer offline drafting as well as tuition sessions, see full details on our Personal Statement page.

 Oxbridge Law Mentoring